pengilley/Mac-Pro-1-1-El-Capitan-Upgrades/README.md

 - Boot from the new El Capitan drive in restore mode with cmd+R
 - Run terminal app
 - type csrutil disable; reboot
-- Once booted, download the postinstall.sh script
+- Once booted, clone repo to ~/Projects postinstall.sh script
 - Run the script to fix permissions on boot.efi
 - The script will also Replace CoreServices and /User/boot/32 with the new [Boot.efi](http://forums.macrumors.com/threads/2006-2007-mac-pro-1-1-2-1-and-os-x-yosemite.1740775/page-65#post-20283936)

-##Install Nvidia Drivers (If Needed)
-If you are planning on using newer Nvidia cards, make sure to download [the newest Nvidia driver](http://us.download.nvidia.com/Mac/Quadro_Certified/346.03.02f02/WebDriver-346.03.02f02.pkg).
-The postinstall.sh script does this by default.
-You may want to disable that functionality.

 ##Migrate the Drive
 - Shut down the computer you are using to make the drive